lm-sys/FastChat/README.md

 ### OpenAI-compatible RESTful APIs & SDK

-(experimental, we will keep improving the API and SDK)
+(Experimental.
+We will keep improving the API and SDK.)

 #### Chat Completion

 Reference: https://platform.openai.com/docs/api-reference/chat/create

-Some features to be implemented:
+Some features/compatibilities to be implemented:

 - [ ] streaming
-- [ ] some parameters like `top_p`, `presence_penalty`
+- [ ] support of some parameters like `top_p`, `presence_penalty`
 - [ ] proper error handling (e.g. model not found)
-- [ ] the return value in client SDK could be treated like a dict.
+- [ ] the return value in the client SDK could be used like a dict

 **RESTful API Server**